Aisam-ul-Haq Qureshi career statistics

-Qureshi has reached two Grand Slam finals, both at the 2010 US Open in the men's doubles and the mixed doubles.
+Qureshi has reached two major finals, both at the 2010 US Open in the men's doubles and the mixed doubles.

 Aisam-ul-Haq Qureshi is a professional tennis player who is the current Pakistani number one doubles player.
 He has reached two major finals in total: (1 Doubles, 1 Mixed), both at the 2010 US Open.
 Qureshi has been ranked as high as world No. 8 in the ATP doubles rankings.

 Qureshi made his professional tennis debut on the main tour at the Chennai Open in 2001.
 So far in his career, Qureshi has won a total of 18 doubles titles.

 Below is a list of career achievements and titles won by Aisam-ul-Haq Qureshi.